Jose Mourinho speaks about working on Sky Sports with Roy Keane

 The last time he was between coaching roles, following his dismissal as Manchester United manager in December 2018, Mourinho worked as a pundit on Sky Sports.

-The former Real Madrid manager has often been critical of the media and pundits during his coaching career, but has said that he has learnt from working alongside Keane and Souness.
+The former Real Madrid manager has often been critical of the media and pundits during his coaching career, but has said that he has learned from working alongside Keane and Souness.

 “I tell in a soft way.
 I like to listen to the opinions of people with different experiences,” Mourinho told The Times.